 Following the car crash the police concluded that the other driver was to blame but when the injured party tried to claim for a compensation payout for a sternum fracture he had suffered it soon became apparent that the other driver was not insured.
 The claimant employed a personal injury solicitor who began a case against the Motor Insurers Bureau (MIB) and eventually secured a compensation payment of over £300,000 to cover pain, suffering and loss of earnings.

-The motorist’s injuries led to a 4-night stay in hospital and resulted in a fractured sternum, a soft tissue injury of the wrist and fractured ribs which, as you will read later in this article, had a huge impact on the man’s day to day life as well as his employment – all of which had to be taken into account when the solicitor involved prepared evidence to back up the amount of compeFnsation claimed.
+The motorist’s injuries led to a 4-night stay in hospital and resulted in a fractured sternum, a soft tissue injury of the wrist and fractured ribs which, as you will read later in this article, had a huge impact on the man’s day-to-day life as well as his employment – all of which had to be accounted for when the solicitor involved prepared evidence to back up the amount of compeFnsation claimed.

 Accident Claims UK are available to take on similar compensation claims for a sternum fracture, read on to find out how we can help.

 You may wonder how it’s possible to request a compensation payout for a sternum fracture when the other party isn’t actually insured but it is something that is possible thanks to the MIB scheme.